 There are three bases upon which one can appeal examination results.
 Below is a definition for each basis.
 Appeals which are not consistent with one of these reasons listed below will not be considered.
 Disagreement with the raters alone is not a basis for appeal.

 Failure to submit an appeal within the prescribed time limits to the Personnel Commission constitutes a waiver of the right to appeal test results.

 Procedural error is a lapse, omission, or breach in the consistency of the administration of the process that may cause some individuals to be unfairly advantaged or disadvantaged in the assessment.
 To appeal on the basis of procedural error, one must identify the specific error and explain the reason that the issue affected their examination outcome.

 Abuse of Discretion or Bias

-Illegal discrimination is anything written, stated, or otherwise communicated that indicates discrimination on the basis of race, color, religion, national origin, age, gender, gender identity, sexual preference, or any other category of people protected under anti-discrimination law.
-To protest on the basis of discrimination, one must identify specific evidence of discrimination (e.g., a comment, statement, or act) and explain how the comment, statement or act affected their examination outcome.
+Illegal discrimination is anything written, stated, or otherwise communicated that indicates discrimination on the basis of race, color, religion, national origin, age, gender, sexual orientation, or any other category of people protected under anti-discrimination law.
+To appeal on the basis of discrimination, one must identify specific evidence of discrimination (e.g., a comment, statement, or act) and explain how the comment, statement or act affected their examination outcome.